static-web-server/static-web-server/docs/content/configuration/command-line-arguments.md

           Specify the logging output format.
 Values: json (structured single-line JSON for production) or pretty (human-readable text for development) [env: SERVER_LOG_FORMAT=] [default: json] [possible values: json, pretty]
       --log-with-ansi [<LOG_WITH_ANSI>]
           Enable or disable ANSI escape codes for colors and other text formatting of the log output.
 Only effective when `--log-format pretty` is used [env: SERVER_LOG_WITH_ANSI=] [default: false] [possible values: true, false]
+      --log-file <LOG_FILE>
+          Optional filesystem path to stream log records to in addition to stderr.
+When set, logs are written asynchronously through a background worker thread (non-blocking I/O), so the request path is never delayed by disk writes.
+Missing parent directories are created on startup.
+ANSI escape codes are always disabled for file output regardless of `--log-with-ansi`.
+The file uses the format selected by `--log-format` (JSON by default).
+The file is opened in append mode and is not rotated by SWS, use an external tool (e.g. `logrotate`) for rotation [env: SERVER_LOG_FILE=]
   -c, --cors-allow-origins <CORS_ALLOW_ORIGINS>
           Specify an optional CORS list of allowed origin hosts separated by commas.
 Host ports or protocols aren't being checked.
 Use an asterisk (*) to allow any host [env: SERVER_CORS_ALLOW_ORIGINS=] [default: ""]
   -j, --cors-allow-headers <CORS_ALLOW_HEADERS>